faerber-lab/faerber-lab.github.io/_pages/courses_ws2025-26.md

 nav_order: 3
 ---

-# Winter Semester 2025/2026 (TU Dresden)

-We plan to offer again the lecture **SecretLLM – Behind the Secrets of Large Language Models**.
+For the Winter Semester 2025/26, we plan to offer again the lecture **SecretLLM – Behind the Secrets of Large Language Models**.
 More details can be found here: _pages/secretLLM.md_

 In addition, the following courses are planned to be offered again (subject to confirmation):